jay-johnson/deploy-to-kubernetes/ceph/README.rst

     <http://www.gnu.org/software/gdb/bugs/>.
     Attaching to process 18516

-At this point if a vm gets to this point in the kubernetes cluster then the server gets rebooted.
+If a vm gets to this point then the server gets rebooted.

 Here are other operational debugging tools that were used with cluster start up below: